This post may contain affiliate links. See our affiliate disclaimer here.

 After your RV payment, gas can be your biggest expense on the road.
 It is also the expense you can control the easiest, by traveling less or traveling shorter distances.

-We average about $250/month in our Winnebago + filling up our tow car.
-That includes months where are parked in a single RV park and don’t move, as well as months where we drive somewhere new every 3-4 days.
-Our most expensive month of gas EVER rang up at a whopping $1200, which is when we traveled through California when prices soared to $4/gallon in 2014.
+We average about $250/month in our Winnebago and filling up our tow car.
+That includes months when we are parked in a single RV park and don’t move, and when we drive somewhere new every 3-4 days.
+Our most expensive month of gas EVER rang up at a whopping $1200, which is when we traveled through California, when prices soared to $4/gallon in 2014.
 It was terrible.

 We spend less on gas each month than we expect to.
-Now we average $2,000-$4,000 per year in gas (that is for our tow car and motorhome combined).
-Our Honda gets 20-25 mpg and our Winnebago gets more like 7-9 mpg.
-Expect a few hundred dollars a month, depending on how many miles you’re covering.
+Now, we average $2,000-$4,000 per year in gas (that is for our tow car and motorhome combined).
+Our Honda gets 20-25 mpg, and our Winnebago gets more like 7-9 mpg.
+Expect a few hundred dollars a month, depending on how many miles you cover.

 Want to save money on gas?
 Just stay in places for longer and travel shorter distances!
 If you have a diesel RV, you can save money on gas by getting a TSD Logistics card.
 I haven’t used one yet, but our friends swear by it!
 You can also get a Good Sam Club membership to save a few pennies per gallon on both gas and diesel.